ethanp3/adr-log/docs/decisions/0001-data-storage.md

 ## More Information

-Entity Relation Database can be found here: {insert link to ERD here}
+Entity Relation Database can be found included in the Task 1 Submission to show how the database may be structured